Nutrition: Nutrient deficiency

 Nutrient deficiencies, known as malnutrition, occur when an organism does not have the nutrients that it needs.
-This may be caused by absorbing insufficient nutrients or by suddenly losing nutrients.
+A deficiency is not the same as a nutrient inadequacy which occurs when the intake of nutrients is above the level of deficiency, but below the recommended dietary level.
+This may lead to hidden symptoms of nutrient deficiency that are difficult to identify.
+Nutrient deficiency may be caused by a sudden decrease in nutrient intake or by an inability to absorb essential nutrients.
+Not only is malnutrition the result of a lack of necessary nutrients, but it can also be a result of other illnesses and health conditions.
 When this occurs, an organism will adapt by reducing energy consumption and expenditure to prolong the use of stored nutrients.
-It will use stored energy reserves until they are depleted, and it will then break down its own body mass for additional energy.
+It will use stored energy reserves until they are depleted.